Searching for Balance and Quiet in Utah’s Wilderness

 - Continuing to provide the BLM and the public with information regarding the environmental impacts of ORV use and urge the agency to develop trail designations that make sense; and

-- Assist in the clean-up and restoration of ORV-damaged areas through service trips with our members and other partners in the conservation community.
+- Assisting in the clean-up and restoration of ORV-damaged areas through service trips with our members and other partners in the conservation community.